tiddly-gittly/Tiddlywiki-WikiText-Plugin-Template/README.md

 After `npm i`:

 - `npm run dev-demo` to setup the demo site locally.
-Rerun this command and refresh browser to see changes to local tiddlers.
+Re-run this command and refresh browser to see changes to local tiddlers.
 - `npm run dev` to pack the plugin in the `dist/` directory.

 ## After the plugin is complete